 Putin’s money is traced to various offshore accounts connected to Putin’s people.
 He has fingers in many pies, including among others, Hungarian, French and Italian politics.

 A number of people have been keen to accept the rush of new Russian oligarchs’ money, without thinking what it might expose them to.
 Roman Abramovich famously bought the Chelsea Football Club.
 Suleiman Kerimov (affected by the US sanctions after 2018) had a lovely mansion on Cap D’Antibes where he hosted lavish parties, including entertainment from singers such as Beyonce, Christina Aguilera, and Shakira.
-These are well- substantiated.
+These are well- substantiated stories.

 But there are also other claims that Belton makes based on personal interviews with often anonymous sources.
 And of course, due to the nature of the allegations being made, the sources must be anonymous if they wish to remain alive.